Sagar Patil

 Though Doxygen is used for generating documentation, it's not commonly used, and we usually just refer to the docstrings.

 The dependencies for flight software development are very minimal, needing only ARM GCC and newlib to get started.
-And as of writing this, everything clean builds (with ccache cleared) in under 15 seconds.
+As of writing this, a cold build takes about 15 seconds, which offers a fast feedbcak loop.

 Peripheral I/O